SalomePlatform/adao/doc/en/snippets/BoxBounds.rst

 .. index:: single: BoxBounds

 BoxBounds
   *List of pairs of real values*.
-This key allows to define upper and lower bounds for *increments* on every state variable being optimized (and not on state variables themselves).
+This key allows to define pairs of upper and lower bounds for *increments* on every state variable being optimized (and not on state variables themselves).
 Bounds have to be given by a list of list of pairs of lower/upper bounds for each increment on variable, with extreme values every time there is no bound (``None`` is not allowed when there is no bound).
 This key is required and there is no default values.